libremfg/rhize-docs/content/explanations/how-to-talk-isa-95.md

 * **Product definition:** What goes into a product, and what resources does it require?
 * **Resource management:** What resources are available to produce goods?
-* **Detailed production scheduling:** What does the business want to produce?
+* **Detailed production scheduling:** When does the business what it wants to produce?
 After a business determines its demand, it can build a schedule using its available resources.
 * **Production dispatching:** How will the plant assign the available resources to produce the schedule?
 Once the schedule is received, the level three system can assign resources to orders by referencing the definitions and capabilities.
 * **Production execution management:** How does the plant execute the order?
 * **Production data collection:** What data is emitted and stored during execution?
 * **Production tracking:** How can we analyze the components that went into production?
 For example, [EBR](https://docs.rhize.com/use-cases/ebr/), [Genealogy](https://docs.rhize.com/use-cases/genealogy/), and Track and Trace are all use-cases of production tracking..
 * **Production performance analysis:** How can we analyze how well the production went compared to its ideal?
 For example, measures of OEE, deviation analysis, and golden batches are all use-cases of data collection..

+To make sense of these activities, you also need to have a concept of the relationship between planned and performed work.

+### Definition, demand, result

+Almost all manufacturing processes share a common flow from definition to production to analysis:

+1. A business defines how a good is to be produced.
+2. The business then creates a schedule that demands that a number of these goods are produced according to its definition.
+3. The plant uses its available resources and references the existing definitions to execute the orders from the schedule.

+{{< bigFigure
+src="/images/s95/rhize-isa-definition-demand-result-l3-l4.svg"
+alt="Models to define, demand, and produce work" caption="**The relationships between requests, responses, segments, and resources across level 4 and level 3 systems.**" width="85%"
+>}}

+As long as a business continues to make things, its processes always include a definition of work, a demand for work, and the result of production.
+These categories frame not only the activities of manufacturing but also how we define the models that make each of these activities sensible.

 ## Frequently used models